UnityTech/unity-ssdlc/Language Guidance/Nodejs-Guidance.md

 MITRE Guidance - https://cwe.mitre.org/data/definitions/20.html

 OWASP Guidance - https://www.owasp.org/index.php/Data_Validation

+---
-#### HTTP Headers
+### HTTP Headers
 ###### Why We Care

 HTTP headers can allow a page developer to inform the browser to apply various protections against web attacks, such as Clickjacking and XSS.

-Example of Issue
+###### Examples of Issue

-X-Frame-Options - Protect from clickjacking
+- X-Frame-Options - Protect from clickjacking

-Strict-Transport-Security - Enforce HTTPS and protect against downgrade attacks
+- Strict-Transport-Security - Enforce HTTPS and protect against downgrade attacks

-X-XSS-Protection - Enable XSS protections in browsers that support this header
+- X-XSS-Protection - Enable XSS protections in browsers that support this header

-Content-Security-Policy - Can restrict code script comes from and can be executed
+- Content-Security-Policy - Can restrict code script comes from and can be executed
 ###### How to Fix?

 Manually review and employ headers as appropriate for your HTTP connections.
 OWASP has nice list of relevant headers as part of their Secure Headers Project .